The Web

 ("Jennie and Roberto are responsible for caring for their baby")

-Formal and informal roles are an important element in all
+Spoken and assumed roles are an important element in all

 A